theacodes/structy/README.md

 ## Using structy

-Like protobuf and other complicated data exchange libraries, structy uses a *schema*.
+Like protobuf and other complicated data exchange libraries, Structy uses a *schema*.
 Structy's schemas use Python's syntax (so it can be lazy and re-use Python's parser):

 ```python
 class UserSettings: